DannyyyOnGit/Construct-3-Desktop-Launcher/Releases/README.md

-﻿# How To Push Main App Updates
+﻿# How To Push Updates
 1. Increment app version variable inside Mainapp
 2. Create archive of files inside "Appexports" folder
 3. Move archive into releases folder and upload